Marilou McPhedran

-Marilou McPhedran CM (born July 22, 1951) is a Canadian lawyer and human rights advocate.
-In October 2016, McPhedran was named to the Senate of Canada by Prime Minister Justin Trudeau to sit as an independent.
+Marilou McPhedran CM (born July 22, 1951) is a Canadian lawyer, human rights advocate and politician.
+Since October 2016, McPhedran is a member of the Senate of Canada.

 She was the Principal (dean) of the University of Winnipeg Global College in Manitoba, Canada between 2008 and 2012.
-In 1985, McPhedran became the youngest lawyer to be named a Member of the Order of Canada in recognition of her co-leadership of the Ad Hoc Committee of Canadian Women on the Constitution.
-The Ad Hoc Committee was a grass roots movement for strengthening equality rights during the drafting of the Constitution of Canada.
-In 2001, McPhedran was named one of Canada's 10 most influential women's rights activists by Homemaker's Magazine.

 Biography

 McPhedran was born and raised in rural Manitoba.
 She graduated with a law degree from Osgoode Hall, York University and was called to the Bar of Ontario, Canada in 1978.
-She was granted an honorary Doctorate of Laws from the University of Winnipeg in 1992 and completed her Masters in Law (LL.M.) in comparative constitutional law at Osgoode Hall in 2004.
+She was granted an honorary Doctorate of Laws from the University of Winnipeg in 1992 and completed her master's in law (LL.M.) in comparative constitutional law at Osgoode Hall in 2004.